 If the touch refresh rate and the display refresh rate are both clocked at 60Hz, it means the tracking and refreshing coincide, and the animations are rendered one interval later.

-However, if the touch refresh rate runs at 120Hz and is complemented by a 60Hz display refresh rate, animations will still be snappier and smoother, and it would appear to be more responsive, but won’t match the fluidity of having a 120Hz refresh rate.
+However, say, if the touch refresh rate is 120Hz and the display refresh rate is 60Hz, animations will still be snappier and smoother, and your screen would still appear to be more responsive, but the overall experience won’t match the fluidity of having a 120Hz refresh rate screen.

-The iPhone Xs and Xs Max, for instance, have 120Hz touch refresh rate, and the new iPad Pro 2018 has 120Hz display refresh rate.
+The iPhone Xs and Xs Max, for instance, have a 120Hz touch refresh rate, and the new iPad Pro 2018 has a 120Hz display refresh rate.

 Best Phones with higher refresh rates – 90Hz or 120Hz